Lower Back Pain: Symptoms, Causes, and Treatments

 One important measure is maintaining a healthy weight.
 If you’re overweight, it places more stress on your back muscles.

 You should also take the time to exercise, to keep your weight down and to strengthen your muscles.
 Walking and swimming are good low-impact exercises that can increase the endurance of your back muscles.
-Talk to your doctor about other exercise ideas that can strengthen your core muscles and improve your leg’s flexibility for better pelvic alignment.
+Talk to your doctor or physical therapist about other exercise ideas that can strengthen your core muscles and improve your leg’s flexibility for better pelvic alignment.

 Wear low-heeled shoes and watch how you stand and move.
 Avoid slouching.
 If you’re going to stand for a long time, try to use a footstool to take the stress off your back.
 Place one foot on the stool, and then after a time, let the other foot have a turn.